 An overflowing toilet can be one of the messiest cleanups you ever face.
 Thankfully, you can easily be taught about proper toilet maintenance and common problems associated with your plumbing systems.
 If you experience a full-blown overflow, immediately turn the water valve off behind the toilet.
-Remember to get towels and clean up the water immediately, as the water could cause damage to the floor, walls and paint around it.
-Here are some common causes regarding toilet overflow and how you can prevent and combat them.
+Remember to get towels and clean up the water immediately, as the water could cause damage to the floor, walls, and paint around it.
+Here are some common causes of toilet overflow and how you can prevent and combat them.

 A clogged toilet could be one of the most common reasons your toilet overflows.
 In most cases, you will be able to see the blockage at the bottom of your toilet.
-If you do notice a blockage, do not flush the toilet, as the water level may surpass the brim of the toilet.
+If you notice a blockage, do not flush the toilet, as the water level may surpass the brim of the toilet.
 To clear the drain, use a plunger until the drain is visibly clear.

 Leaks can occur not only in toilets but also in sinks and bathtubs.
 If you notice a toilet leak, you should shut the water off and call a plumber before the water level rises.
 Even if the leak isn’t causing the water level to rise, the leak will raise the cost of your water bill.
 In case of a leak, you should always seek professional help before the leak worsens and overflows your toilet.